rehpedrini/SDDP-with-Node-Aggregation/README.md

 # SDDP with Node Aggregation

-# Este repositório contém os desenvolvimentos referentes
+# This repository contains the developments regarding
-# à SDDP com agregação de nós
+# SDDP with node aggregation
-# Este código é a versão síncrona do algoritimo
+# This code is the synchronous version of the algorithm